JoanCharmant/quill-blender/docs/export.md

 | Adjustments | ⚠️ |
 | Relations | ❌ |

-In Adjustments, Stroke Thickness is supported, it applies an offset to the thickness of all strokes of the layer.
+Under Adjustments, Stroke Thickness is supported, it applies an offset to the thickness of all strokes of the layer.
 Tint color and Tint factor are not supported.

 ### Grease Pencil material